urbanopt/urbanopt.github.io/usage/scenarios/highefficiency.md

 The HighEfficiency MapperClass inherits from the Baseline the required input and applies energy efficiency measures.
 Below is the list of the added OpenStudio measures that define this Mapper:

 ## Scenario
-The High Efficiency scenario is defined by applying the HighEfficiency MapperClass to all of the 13 builindgs in this sceanrio.
+The High Efficiency scenario is defined by applying the HighEfficiency MapperClass to all of the 13 buildings in this scenario.

 ## Measures
 The OpenStudio measures used in the HighEfficiency Mapper are as the following: